SEND INFORMATION REPORT

-Mrs Jane Johnson is the Local Academy Representative who is linked to the SEN department and holds regular meetings and consultations with both the SENco and Head Teacher regarding SEN matters.
-She is there to ensure that provision is robust and that it is having an impact on the progress of the SEN children in the Academy.
+There is a designated Local Academy Representative who is linked to the SEND department and holds regular meetings and consultations with both the SENco and Head Teacher regarding SEN matters.
+She is there to ensure that provision is robust and that it is having an impact on the progress of the SEND children in the Academy.

 Support Services for parents/carers

 The Stoke on Trent Information, Advice and Support Service (SENDIASS) provide a range of information from education law to related law on disability, health and social care to help parents/carers, children and young people in making informed choices enabling them to play an active role in relation to education decisions.
-They can offer support if you have concerns with or without an Education Heal Care Plan in place for the child or young person.
-They can be contact by telephone, letter or email: Tel: 01782 234701 Email: email@example.com
+They can offer support if you have concerns with or without an Education Health Care Plan in place for the child or young person.
+They can be contact by telephone, letter or email:

 Stoke on Trent Information, Advice and Support Service

 The Mount Education Support Centre